Sufficient Explanations in Databases and their Connections to Database Repairs: Sufficient Explanations via the Core

-\end{example}
+\boxtheorem\end{example}

 We will see next that the second condition in Proposition \ref{prop:t_suf_exp} can be replaced by ``contains a MSS for $\mc{Q}$ that contains $t$".
-Actually, we will provide a procedure to construct such a MSS contained in $(D'\smallsetminus \nit{Core}(D)) \cup \set{t}$. \ In this direction, Proposition \ref{prop:t_suf_exp_alg} below presents a chase-like procedure to calculate such a MSS that uses the characterization of the core given in Lemma~\ref{claim:1_core_rewriting}.
-The proposition tells us that any $t \in D\smallsetminus D^\prime$, $D^\prime$ a repair, is a good starting point for the procedure.
+Actually, Proposition \ref{prop:t_suf_exp_alg} below provides a chase-like procedure to construct such a MSS contained in $(D'\smallsetminus \core(D)) \cup \set{t}$. \ The algorithm uses the characterization of $\core$ given in Lemma~\ref{claim:1_core_rewriting}.
+The proposition tells us that any $t \in D\smallsetminus D^\prime$, with $D^\prime$ a repair, is a good starting point for the procedure.
 The latter will terminate since we know for sure, by Proposition \ref{prop:t_suf_exp}, that we can obtain a sufficient-set from any such tuple.
-First we need some notation.